andrespuglla5655/recuperacion/README.md

 # Recuperacion Project

-This is a Python project with Docker support.
+This is a Python Flask application with Docker support and CI/CD pipeline.

+## Features
+- Flask web application
+- Docker containerization
+- GitHub Actions CI/CD pipeline
+- Automated testing
+- Image publishing to GHCR

+## Deployment
+The application is automatically built, tested, and deployed through GitHub Actions.